wnqueiroz/platform-engineering-backstack/README.md

 - [ ] Evaluate the use of the **TeraSky Kubernetes Ingestor plugin** for Backstage ([link](https://github.com/TeraSky-OSS/backstage-plugins/tree/main/plugins/kubernetes-ingestor)): current integration attempts led to infinite loops, very few users seem to rely on it, and documentation is limited.

 - [ ] Evaluate the **TeraSky Crossplane Resources plugin** for Backstage ([link](https://github.com/TeraSky-OSS/backstage-plugins/tree/main/plugins/crossplane-resources)): provides a useful UI and presents a compelling case for exposing infrastructure views not just to solution engineers but also to platform engineers.
 However, it depends on the Kubernetes Ingestor plugin.

+## How to Contribute

+I welcome contributions! 🎉

+Before starting, please take a moment to review the [Contributing Guidelines](./CONTRIBUTING.md).